0xDylan/website/src/content/blog/dualbooting.md

 I kept on having Windows take over boot priority over rEFInd, then Linux took boot priority.
 Now I have it working somewhat correctly (after about 5 tutorials).

-This tool doesn't have the best documentation compared to other tools, so if you get an issue, you're all on your own.
+This tool doesn't have the best documentation compared to other tools, so if you have an issue, you're all on your own (for the most part).

 **_(This post is unfinished and will be updated sometime in the future.)_**